COVID-19 Recovery and Resilience Initiative Request for Proposals

 Connection to J-PAL's Mission

 It is important to the scientific directors and the staff that J-PAL NA uses our limited resources as effectively as possible in line with our mission.
 One consideration in the RFP is the extent to which a study aligns with J-PAL's mission to reduce poverty by ensuring that policy is informed by scientific evidence.
-We think of poverty along multiple dimensions and define it broadly.
-The guiding questions we ask are:
+We assess mission-alignment using the following guiding questions.
+Not all of these questions may be relevant to all proposals.
+Together, they reflect our broad conceptualization of what constitutes a policy that can contribute to poverty reduction.

-- Does the policy issue have a disproportionate impact on low-income and/or economically marginalized populations?
+- Does the policy issue have a significant or disproportionate impact on low-income and/or economically marginalized populations?

-- Is the policy issue an issue that, if unaddressed, could lead people to fall into poverty or exacerbate the likelihood of economic marginalization?
+- Is the policy issue an issue that, if unaddressed, could lead people to fall into poverty?

 Connection to Mission